mirasac/algonume/project/Notes.md

 - Check content against what prof. Palazzi taught us during lesson.
 - In the hypotheses stay general by using the term medium instead of layer.
 Then introduce layers and use them in the transition to the numerical resolution of the model.
 - Show equation dependencies only when is needed for clarity, otherwise explain dependencies through words the first time the quantity appears.
+- Check the correctness in the use of terms equilibrium and steady state.
+- Check and integrate captions.